-California e-Postcard - Effective for taxable years beginning on or after January 1, 2012, small tax-exempt organizations with gross receipts normally equal to or less than \$50,000 are required to file FTB 199N, California e-Postcard, For more information go to ftb.ca.gov and search for 199N
+California e-Postcard - Effective for taxable years beginning on or after January 1, 2012, small tax-exempt organizations with gross receipts normally equal to or less than \$50,000 are required to file FTB 199N, California e-Postcard.
+For more information go to fib.ca.gov and search for 199N.

-Doing Business - A taxpayer is doing business if it actively engages in any transaction for the purpose of financial or pecuniary gain or profit in California or if any of the following conditions is
+Doing Business - A taxpayer is doing business if it actively engages in any transaction for the purpose of financial or pecuniary gain or profit in California or if any of the following conditions is satisfied:

-- The taxpayer is organized or commercially domiciled in California. - The sales, as defined in R&TC Section 25120(e) or (f), of the taxpayer in California, including sales by the taxpayer's agents and independent contractors, exceed the lesser of \$690,144 or 25% of the taxpayer's total sales - The real property and tangible personal property of the taxpayer in California exceed the lesser of \$69,015 or 25% of the taxpayer's total real property and tangible personal property.
-The amount paid in California by the taxpayer - for compensation, as defined in R&TC Section 25120(c), exceeds the lesser of \$69,015 or 25% of the total compensation paid by the taxpayer.
+- The taxpayer is organized or commercially domiciled in California. - The sales, as defined in R&TC Section 25120(e) or (f), of the taxpayer in California, including sales by the taxpayer's agents and independent contractors, exceed the lesser of \$637,252 or 25% of the taxpayer's total sales. - The real property and tangible personal property of the taxpayer in California exceed the lesser of \$63,726 or 25% of the taxpayer's total real property and tangible personal property. - real property and tangible personal property.
+The amount paid in California by the taxpayer for compensation, as defined in R&TC Section 25120(c), exceeds the lesser of \$63,726 or 25% of the total compensation paid by the taxpayer.